SweepsKings Logo

 WashingtonNoN/A

-You can still find legit sweepstakes casinos in every state except Washington and Michigan, and it’s expected that Montana will ban sweepstakes casinos in October 2025 due to a new law passed there.
-Also, many sweepstakes casinos have pulled out of states that have regulated online casinos or a strong anti-gambling stance, like Connecticut, Delaware, and Kentucky.
+You can still find legit sweepstakes casinos in every state except Washington, Michigan, Montana, California, Connecticut, Nevada, New Jersey, and Idaho.
+Also, many sweepstakes casinos have pulled out of states that have regulated online casinos or a strong anti-sweepstakes stance, like Louisiana and Kentucky.

-Except for Quebec, Canadians can also join select sweepstakes casinos and play their favorite games for free.
+Except for residents of Quebec, Canadians can join select sweepstakes casinos and play their favorite games for free.

 What States Have Banned Sweepstakes Casinos?